 My daughter announced that this year we must have a big Christmas tree.
 Well, a big tree requires some new decorations.
-I love garlands and decided that what this new big tree will need is a whimsical garland full of bright colors.
+I love whimsical Christmas tree garlands and decided that what this new big tree will need is a DIY ball garland full of bright colors.

 Supplies for 5′ garland:

 DecoArt Americana Acrylic Paints – Cherry Red, Citron Green

 270+ #8 dark green seed beads (silver-lined)

 Sponge brush, paintbrush

 1. Push a toothpick into each of the balls to use as a handle and paint 15 of the balls red and the other 15 green.
 As you finish painting each ball, push the other end of the toothpick into the Smoothfoam sheet to dry.
 Give each ball 3 coats of paint so they’re extra smooth and bright.
 Allow to dry thoroughly between each coat.

 2. Use the end of a paintbrush handle to add polka dots to each of the balls.
 Make red polka dots on the green balls and vice versa.
 Allow to dry.